[Last updated 16 May 2022]

 Law Firm Compliance

-It is fundamental to the ethics of legal practice that the fact you are our client, any information you provide to us and all advice we provide to you remains confidential as between you and Onyx Legal.
+If you are our client, any information you provide to us and all advice we provide to you remains confidential as between you and Onyx Legal.

 Our advice to you remains protected by legal professional privilege unless you, or we, do something to waive or destroy that privilege.
 This means that we may each be excused from releasing your information in response to a warrant or subpoena.